Warehouse management system: Types of installation and licensing

-WMS software has historically been offered through a perpetual licence, giving organisations the permanent right to install it on their own on-premise servers, typically alongside a fixed period of updates and technical support which may be renewed at additional cost.
+A WMS can either be hosted locally or installed on the cloud, allowing the WMS to be accessed from anywhere online.
+Local WMS software has historically been offered through a perpetual licence, giving organisations the permanent right to install it on their own on-premises servers, typically alongside a fixed period of updates and technical support which may be renewed at additional cost.
 As with many types of enterprise software, this provision model is gradually being replaced by hosted subscription services.
 Legacy enterprise software vendors typically offer both models, but incentivise their customers to move to the cloud.

 A WMS may be a standalone product, or can be a module or category of modules within a larger Enterprise Resource Planning (ERP) system, Shipping or Inventory Management Software, or Supply Chain Management System (SCMS).
+There may be surcharges when adding agencies or workers.
 Installation type does not affect the level of functionality that may be achieved by a WMS, so long as sufficient computing power is provisioned and data is successfully synchronised with other systems.